Keyfactor/signserver-ce/CONTRIBUTING.md

-# SignServer contributing guidelines <!-- omit in toc -->
+# SignServer Contributing Guidelines <!-- omit in toc -->

 Thank you for contributing to SignServer!